Many parents spend countless nights on exploratory journeys, devising ways to convince their children that sleep is a good idea.

 Our bodies are still deeply conditioned to take note of the environment and increase sleepiness or alertness accordingly.
 However, we’ve outfitted our homes with many comforts that interfere with these signals from nature.

 Blue Light and Sleeplessness

 The light emitted from most light bulbs and screens is a blue light that is received by the retina in such a way that it signals to stop the flow of melatonin, which naturally increases as light lowers, generating a sleepy feeling.
-Additionally, while it may sound counterintuitive, keeping the house too warm actually has a tendency to keep the brain awake, because the body associates warner temperatures with daytime, and cooler temperatures with a lack of sunlight, and therefore nighttime.
+Additionally, while it may sound counterintuitive, keeping the house too warm actually has a tendency to keep the brain awake, because the body associates warmer temperatures with daytime, and cooler temperatures with a lack of sunlight, and therefore nighttime.

 These environmental cues are called zeitgebers, which translates as “time giver”, or “synchronizer”.
 While light is by far the most powerful example, there are other common zeitgebers as well, including exercise, social interaction, and patterns of eating and drinking.

 So how can this help address the age-old statement, “I’m not tired!”?
 It’s simple, really.
 The body’s sleepiness and wakefulness are governed by a combination of zeitgebers, or external cues, and the circadian rhythm, the body’s internal clock that naturally follows a roughly 24 hour cycle, mirroring that of the earth’s trip around the sun.
 Strengthening a child’s circadian rhythm and limiting zeitgebers that cue alertness help to signal on a neurological level that the time for sleep is approaching.